 Flowgear allows companies of all sizes to create powerful integrations of application, data, and APIs from a single interface with no coding required.

 The cloud-based integration platform empowers industry leaders from across the world to integrate their SaaS applications and create innovative, reusable workflows.
 With this tool, you can automate repetitive and time-consuming processes to help you increase productivity, deliver customer excellence, and boost your bottom line.
-Flowgear is rated very highly on both Gartner and G2, which is what ultimately leads to it being at the top of our list.
+As a result, Flowgear is rated very highly on both Gartner and G2, which ultimately leads to it being at the top of our list.

 Pros of Flowgear: